isemann/WiSE-Weather-Station/README.md

 # WiSE Weather Station

-This code is based on 3D printed WX station https://remoteqth.com/w/doku.php?id=3d_print_wx_station TNX OK1IAK for code help
+This code is based on the 3D printed WX station project of OK1HRA https://remoteqth.com/w/doku.php?id=3d_print_wx_station TNX to OK1HRA !

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by